astropy/astropy-APEs/APE6.rst

 In this example above the delimiter is the space character.
 Details of delimiters, quote characters, etc that should be allowed / supported are TBD.

+Multidimensional columns
+^^^^^^^^^^^^^^^^^^^^^^^^^

+None of the available text data formats supports multidimensional columns with more than one element per row.
+Although in many cases having such data would indicate using a binary storage format, there is utility in supporting this for cases where the column shape is "reasonable", perhaps with no more than about 10 elements.

+In this case one could store the individual data elements as a series of columns with a naming convention such as ``<name>__<index0>_<index1>_...``.
+In this case one would include a keyword in the column specification that indicates the column is one element of a multidimensional column ``<name>``.
+The specifics might need iteration, but again the idea is to maintain the ability to always read a DTIF file with a simple CSV reader, even if using the results then takes more effort.

 Branches and pull requests
 --------------------------